Gokulprasanth11/Buzzer_nRF/README.md

 ## 🎵 Features

-- **Musical Melody Playback**: Plays the "Jingle Bells" melody using PWM-controlled buzzer
+- **Musical Melody Playback**: Plays the "We Wish You a Merry Christmas" melody using PWM-controlled buzzer
 - **LED Synchronization**: LED at pin 2.00 blinks in sync with the music
 - **Multiple Note Support**: Full range of musical notes from B0 to C8
 - **Configurable Beeps**: Simple beep function with adjustable duty cycle